 Keep it in the box as long as possible for protection and at the final stage take it out so you only have to carry the bag around.
 You might want to keep it in another plastic bag though, just to be on the safe side if it’s in your rucksack with all your other stuff.

-Sweet Amazon wine bargains
+Sweet Amazon wine bargains for festivals

 I’d go for red wine at festivals– white or pink is rancid in the sun, especially the kind you get in a bag.
 Or of course, take one to drink immediately and a few to keep.